blagae/elisio/Elisio/CONTRIBUTING.md

 1. in the last commit: the code for the full fix, which makes the tests succeed

 Of course, this requires some discipline and more planning than you may be used to.
-As a consequence, compliance with this rule is not required for a fix to be accepted.
+Compliance with this rule is strongly encouraged, but is not required for a fix to be accepted.

 Tests
 ===